mocquin/quickstarts/pandas.md

 ## iteration

 - iteration over columns : `for col_label, col in df.iteritems(): print(col_label, col, sep='\n', end='\n\n')`
 - iteration over columns : `for col_label, col in df.items(): print(col_label, col, sep='\n', end='\n\n')`
 - iteration over rows : `for row in df.loc[:, ['name', 'city', 'total']].itertuples(): print(row)`

 # Merge/concat

 Concat and merge are the main functions.
 Join and append are shortcuts.

 ## merge

 Use merge when data is relevant for the merging

- - Default merge : how=”inner” : Inner merge : merge columns and only keep rows that appear in both df (intersect columns names, keep rows where the values of these columns overlap)
+ - Default merge : `how=”inner”` : Inner merge : merge columns and only keep rows that appear in both df (intersect columns names, keep rows where the values of these columns overlap)
- - By default, will use all columns name that overlap :  on=None, equivalent to on=[list of all columns names that are in both df”]
+ - By default, will use all columns name that overlap : `on=None`, equivalent to `on=[list of all columns names that are in both df]`
- - How=”outer” : keep all rows, adding Nan where values are missing
+ - `How=”outer”` : keep all rows, adding `nan` where values are missing
- - pd.merge(df1, df2, how="left") : keep all rows of left df, and add data to rows that appear in right df (output has same length as left df)
+ - `pd.merge(df1, df2, how="left")` : keep all rows of left df, and add data to rows that appear in right df (output has same length as left df)
- - Concatenate df col-wise (augment) : pd.merge(left_df, right_df, on='A') (defaults to inner merge)
+ - Concatenate df col-wise (augment) : `pd.merge(left_df, right_df, on='A')` (defaults to inner merge)

 ## concatenate

-merge df without comparing data
+Merge df without comparing data

  - Concatenate df row-wise (pile): `pd.concat([df1, df2])`, equivalent to axis=0
  - Concatenate df column-wise (augment) : `pdf.concat([df1, df2], axis=1)`
- - Ignore_index=False by default will keep index from both df.
-Ignore_index=True will create new index for output df
+ - `ignore_index=False` by default will keep index from both df. `ignore_index=True` will create new index for output df
- - Join=”outer” by default will keep all data and fill missing with nan.
-Join=’inner” will only keep columns that appear in both df
+ - `join=”outer”` by default will keep all data and fill missing with nan.`join=’inner”` will only keep columns that appear in both df

 ## other tools for merging

  - Join : `on=None` by default will join index-wise
  - `df1.join(df2)` : augment column-wise
  - If some columns have same name, use suffix to explicitly precise which is from where :`df1.join(df2, lsuffix=”_x”)`